 Clinical Randomisation of an Anti-fibrinolytic in Symptomatic Mild Head Injury in Older Adults

 A fall from standing height in older adults is the commonest cause of major trauma in the UK.
 Traumatic brain injury (TBI) accounts for half of trauma admissions in older adults and is a leading cause of death and disability.
-Because the population aged over 70 years is increasing, the number of older adults with TBI will continue to rise.
+Because the UK population is steadily ageing, the number of older adults with TBI will continue to rise.
 Most (90%) of the 1.4 million TBI patients seen each year in emergency departments in England and Wales have mild (Glasgow Coma Scale (GCS) score 13-15) head injury, but the term ‘mild’ is misleading in older adults who have higher death rates and worse outcomes than younger patients.
 Due to increased use of anticoagulant and antiplatelet drugs, older adults are more likely to suffer intracranial bleeding after mild TBI.
 TBI is also a strong risk factor for dementia in older adults.

 Tranexamic acid (TXA) reduces bleeding by inhibiting the enzymatic breakdown of fibrin blood clots.
 Results from randomised trials (CRASH-3 and NCT01990768) show that early treatment with TXA reduces head injury deaths (pooled RR 0.89, 95% CI 0.80-0.99).
 In the CRASH-3 trial, the reduction in head injury deaths with TXA was largest in patients with mild and moderate head injuries, particularly if patients were treated soon after injury.
 However, the CRASH-3 trial included mild TBI patients only if they had intracranial bleeding on CT scan.
 It is uncertain whether the results apply to mild TBI patients more generally.